Alireza-Khatami/UnityShaders/README.md

 - **_MainTex**: Texture used for diffuse color.
 - **_Gloss**: Glossiness factor controlling the intensity of specular highlights.
 - **_CubeMap**: Cube map texture used for environment reflections.
+- **- _Fresnel : fresnel factor controlling the amount of fresnel( highlighted outlines)

 ## Usage